tedneward/Azgaarnoth/Classes/Sorcerer/index.md

 4th|6
 5th|7

-***Converting a Spell Slot to Sorcery Points***.
-As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the slot's level.
+***Converting a Spell Slot to Sorcery Points.*** As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the slot's level.

-***Empowering Reserves***.
-When you make an ability check on your turn, you can spend 2 sorcery points to gain advantage on the check.
+***Empowering Reserves.*** When you make an ability check on your turn, you can spend 2 sorcery points to gain advantage on the check.

-***Imbuing Touch***.
-As an action, you can touch one nonmagical weapon and spend 2 sorcery points to imbue it with magic for 1 minute.
+***Imbuing Touch.*** As an action, you can touch one nonmagical weapon and spend 2 sorcery points to imbue it with magic for 1 minute.
 For the duration, the weapon is considered magical for the purpose of overcoming immunity and resistance to nonmagical attacks.

-***Sorcerous Fortitude***.
-As an action, you can spend any number of sorcery points to roll a d4 for each point expended.
+***Sorcerous Fortitude.*** As an action, you can spend any number of sorcery points to roll a d4 for each point expended.
 You gain a number of temporary hit points equal to the total rolled.

 ## Metamagic
 *3rd-level sorcerer feature*